Hunt makes England return against Italy

 Scrum-half Natasha Hunt will make her first England appearance since November 2020 in Sunday's Women's Six Nations game in Italy.

-Hunt decided to "step back" from international rugby in 2021 because she was unhappy in the England camp.
+Hunt "stepped back" from international rugby in 2021 because she was unhappy in the England camp.

 The 33-year-old can now fight for a place in October's World Cup squad, with head coach Simon Middleton making 11 changes from the win over Scotland.